 By this time watching the film I had come to the conclusion that this is the most powerful Martial arts film since the likes of ''Fist of Legend'' Fighter in the Wind'' or Drunken Master 2.
 I had a lump in my throat as I so wanted to see her get her revenge and free her sister.

 After returning to the Gangs base the leader Shu Tagawa gets disciplinary with his disciples that have failed.
-The head Karate man in his organization (played by British fighter Richard W Heselton) usually gives the students a good beating.
+The head Karate man in his organisation (played by British fighter Richard W Heselton) usually gives the students a good beating.

 But Tagawa stops the proceedings only to tell Sakura that she is in deed Natsuki Kurenai and they had kidnapped her when she was young.
 Now they have a bargaining chip ,they hold Natsuki to ransom and Now Ayaka must bring the Sojiro black belt to save her sister and regain the honor of Kurenai Karate.